Coming from the Araceae family, both Philodendron Rio and Brasil can allure with their long heart-shaped variegated leaves.

 - Tongue and lips, Pain and swelling of the mouth,

-- Excessive drooling, vomiting (exception for horses)
+- Excessive drooling and vomiting (except for horses)

 - Difficulty swallowing